evermeer/EVReflection/README.md

 import EVReflection
 ```

-If you want support for older versions than iOS 8.0, then you can also just copy the files from the pod folder to your project
+If you want support for older versions than iOS 8.0, then you can also just copy the files from the pod folder to your project.
+You do have to use the Swift2.3 version or older. iOS 7 support is dropped from Swift 3.

 ## More Sample code